 2. Tell me about a time when you “put your foot in your mouth” and what happened.

 3. All of us feel shy or socially uncomfortable at times – when have you felt this way about communicating?
-Has that influenced your career?
+How has that influenced your career?

 4. Tell me about a time when you were proud of your ability to restrain yourself from saying something.